ErenYeager29/AD-CRTeamer/depth/AMSI.md

 # STEP 2: Declare the Win32 API functions we need using Add-Type
 # We need two functions from Windows API:
-#   GetProcAddress â€” finds a function inside a loaded DLL by name
+#   GetProcAddress — finds a function inside a loaded DLL by name
-#   VirtualProtect  â€” changes memory page protection flags
+#   VirtualProtect  — changes memory page protection flags
 $Win32 = @"
 using System;
 using System.Runtime.InteropServices;